ITDevLtd/MCVirt/README.rst

 Configuration
 -------------

-Perform an initial run of McVirt, which will create a template configuration:
+Perform an initial run of MCVirt, which will create a template configuration:
 ::
   $ sudo mcvirt